What causes vaginal infections?

 - Vaginal bleeding or spotting

-You should seek medical attention from a doctor if you develop severe or unusual vaginal discomfort.
+You should seek medical attention from a gynaecologist if you develop severe or unusual vaginal discomfort.

 Vagina infections include:

 Candida albicans is a type of yeast that can be found in a healthy vagina, that normally lives in the vagina, as well as in the mouth and digestive tracts of both men and women.
 An infection occurs when there is a change in the woman’s system, which causes candida to overgrow and cause symptoms.